 The Club is open for sailing on Wednesday, Thursday (limited hours) and every weekend with racing held on Wednesday evenings and Sundays.
 Various sailing courses are held at the club including RYA training, various youth training, powerboat training, race officer training as well as more informal training run within each fleet.
 A selection of dinghies is also available for members to try.
 Please refer to New Members Information for more details.

-If you are interested in joining the club then why not come donw on a Saturday or Sunday, have a chat with one of our friendly members and have a look at what we have to offer.
-The good news is that you may not have to wait too long to join as sometimes we have vacancies throughout the year.
+If you are interested in joining the club then why not come down on a Saturday or Sunday, have a chat with one of our friendly members and have a look at what we have to offer.
+In the meantime please view more membership information or this FAQ.